gwoo/hap/README.md

 Sometimes you have a lot of hosts that you want to manage in clusters.
 If you create multiple files you can use the `--file` flag to specify the location of the config.
 The file can be named anything.
-For example, `hap -f Appfile -h app* init`, will initialize all the app hosts in the Appfile.
+For example, `hap -f Appfile -h app* push`, will push all the app hosts in the Appfile.

 ## License
 The BSD License http://opensource.org/licenses/bsd-license.php.